ShaunF147/take.home.dot.net/NOTES.md

 As mentioned above, I'd opt to enable nullable reference types in the csproj.
 The DX here is great and combined with good tests provides nice benefit for developers coming into this codebase fresh.

 The validation in the validators themselves is very similar to the original setup.
-Given the simplicity of this for now I'm OK with this but for a real scenario with more complex rules this could be replaced with a proper validation library like FluentValidation or similar.
+Given the simplicity of this for now I'm OK with this as is.
+However for a real scenario with more complex rules this could be replaced with a proper validation library like FluentValidation or similar.
 The errors could be more structured, translated and so on.

-There's a few potential places were more recent C# language features could be used, e.g. Primary constructors.
+There's a few potential places where more recent C# language features could be used, e.g. Primary constructors.
 Personally I'm not too familiar with these so left them out.
 In a real scenario we'd discuss this with the team or follow the code guidelines in place but otherwise I'm considering them fairly subjective.

 The composite `PaymentRequestValidator` could be enhanced with some tests that detect if another payment scheme has been added.
 In that case the test would fail and this guard rail would ensure that the dev adds a corresponding validator for the scheme and updates other areas as needed.

 I'm relying on a top level try/catch for the service to ensure the client of this will always get a valid or invalid response, never a unhandled exception.
 The assumption here is that the other parts of the code such as the data access are handling errors and throwing.
-One alternative would be to replace this with a Result pattern instead if this was preferred with the team.
+One alternative would be to replace this with a `Result` pattern instead if this was preferred with the team.
 We could be more specific on the type of error caught too, but as the data access code is not implemented I went with a top level exception type instead.

 Some of the tests are starting to show patterns with test data.
 We could switch some of these out for more data driven tests or use TestCase.
 See
 `ClearBank.DeveloperTest.Tests/Validators/PaymentRequestValidator.Test.cs` for an example.